top of page

 "If each gender is mutually relinquished in this way, no gender would remain.
 The very idea of gender is seen as meaningless."
 William G. Duffy, author of The Hidden Gospel of Thomas.

-Neither Male Nor Female means Unity
+1. Neither Male Nor Female means: Humans are Male-Female

 Some view 'neither male nor female' as meaning that God gave all humans elements of both male and female.
+While the traditional Christian view is that God made males and God made females, Genesis 1:27 can also be understood to say that God made humans, and each was a male-female.

 lizard